-The (G)MCH supports 4 GB of addressable memory space and 64 KB+3 of addressable I/O space.
-There is a programmable memory address space under the 1 MB region which is divided into regions which can be individually controlled with programmable attributes (e.g., Disable, Read/Write, Write Only, or Read Only).
-Attribute programming is described in the Chapter 5.
-This chapter focuses on how the memory space is partitioned and what the separate memory regions are used for.
+The (G)MCH supports 64 GB (36 bit) of host address space and 64 KB+3 of addressable I/O space.
+There is a programmable memory address space under the 1 MB region which is divided into regions which can be individually controlled with programmable attributes such as Disable, Read/Write, Write Only, or Read Only.
+Attribute programming is described in the Register Description section.
+This section focuses on how the memory space is partitioned and what the separate memory regions are used for.
 I/O address space has simpler mapping and is explained near the end of this section.

-Note: Address mapping information for the Integrated Graphics Device (IDG) applies to the 82946GZ GMCH only.
-The 82946PL MCH does not have an IGD.
+Note: Address mapping information for the Integrated Graphics Device applies to the 82G31 GMCH only.
+The 82P31 MCH does not have an IGD.